berndporr/kiss-fft/README.md

 ```

 ### Setting the data type for the FFT
+(Note this is only for the plain C version.
+The Android wrapper always expects double.
+If you use JNI then leave it to the default type.)
 The default data type is `double` which is kept in the C macro `kiss_fft_scalar` but with a compiler-define this can be changed to (for example in CMake):
 * float: `add_definitions(-Dkiss_fft_scalar=float)` where the C macro `kiss_fft_scalar` is defined as `float`.
 * 16 bit int: `add_definitions(-DFIXED_POINT=16)` where the C macro `FIXED_POINT` is set to the number 16 which in turn then sets `kiss_fft_scalar` to `int16_t`.